NAIL POLISH COSMETIC INFORMATION

 39942

-While the majority of chemicals in cosmetics pose slight or zero threat, several dozen are linked to considerable health conditions, including cancer, and neurological harm.
-Chemicals in cosmetics invade your body through internal use, the skin, and inhalation, and pose the same risks as food chemicals, per this site.
+Although the majority of chemicals in cosmetics present limited or zero danger, several are associated with severe medical problems, including neurological harm and cancer.
+Chemicals in cosmetics invade the body through the skin and inhalation, and cause the same problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer are found in water, food, and a lot of other ordinary items.
-However, no group of consumer items is subject to less government direction than cosmetics and other personal care products, including Nail Polish.
-Although most of the chemicals in cosmetics most likely pose little risk, your exposure to some is associated with serious health disorders, such as cancer.
+Contaminants and chemicals linked to cancer are found in food, water, and a lot of other common products.
+Still, no area of consumer products is susceptible to less government inspection than cosmetics, including Nail Polish.
+Though most of the contaminants and chemicals in cosmetics and personal care products very likely pose little risk, being exposed to some has been linked to significant health disorders, such as cancer.